Representation and Reference Lowering of ONNX Models in MLIR Compiler Infrastructure

 Returns:

-A list of entry point names.
+A list of entry point names available in the model.

 """